-- Contributes to physical and mental health and wellbeing, encouraging individual responsibility for health. - Contributes to the safety and protection of our children and young people. - Promotes independence, resilience and responsibility and prepares children with life skills. - Supports pupils to be critical consumers of information, and develops the skills to identify misleading news or views on social media and elsewhere.
+- Contributes to physical and mental health and wellbeing, encouraging individual responsibility for health. - Contributes to the safety and protection of our children and young people, from staying safe online to understanding risks associated with drugs and alcohol. - Promotes independence, resilience and responsibility preparing children and young people for future roles as parents, employees and leaders. - Supports employability by developing the personal and social skills demanded by commerce and industry. - Supports pupils to be critical consumers of information, and develops the skills to identify misleading news or views on social media and elsewhere.